Mary Allen West

 Mary Allen West (July 13, 1837 – December 1, 1892) was an American journalist, editor, educator, philanthropist, superintendent of schools, and temperance worker.
 A teacher in her early career, she served as superintendent of schools in Knox County, Illinois, being one of the first women to fill such a position in Illinois.
 An active supporter of the temperance movement, West served as president of the Illinois Woman's Christian Temperance Union (WCTU), and editor of the national paper, Union Signal.
-Her other roles within the WCTU included superintendent of the Training School for Temperance Workers, Illinois State Superintendent of Temperance in Schools of Higher Education, as well as Stockholder, Director, and Secretary of the Woman's Publication Association.
+Her other roles within the WCTU included superintendent of the Training School for Temperance Workers, Illinois State Superintendent of Temperance in Schools of Higher Education, and Stockholder, Director, and Secretary of the Woman's Publication Association.
 She was the first president of the Illinois Woman's Press Association, a member of the Chicago Woman's Club, and director of the Protective Agency for Women and Children.
 West was the author of Childhood: Its Care and Culture (1887).
 She died in Japan, in 1892, while training temperance workers in organization and promotion reform efforts.

 Early life and education

 Mary Allen West was born in Galesburg, Illinois, July 13, 1837; she was the first child born in this city.
 Her parents were among the founders of Knox College, one of the earliest collegiate institutions in the Mississippi Valley.
-The parents hailed from New York and founded Galesburg, with George Washington Gale, Sylvanus Ferris, and Thomas Simmons.
+The parents came from New York and founded Galesburg with George Washington Gale, Sylvanus Ferris, and Thomas Simmons.

 West was a healthy, vigorous, studious child who matured early, both mentally and physically.
-She passed the examinations that qualified her to enter Knox Female Seminary at age 13, then taught for two years until she was old enough to enter.
-She then graduated at 17.
+She passed the examinations that qualified her to enter Knox Female Seminary at age 13.
+She taught for two years at Robbins School in Sparta Township, Illinois until she was old enough to enter Knox Female Seminary.
+She graduated at 17.